ProofOfKeags/lambdacoin/Talk.md

 So what we'll do is serialize that transaction, hash it and then sign the hash, after which we will include it in our transaction structure.

+The library that will be doing all of the heavy lifting here is CryptoNite.
+This is an excellent library that while not suitable for all purposes, will do just fine for the vast majority of cryptography needs you have.

 ## Peer to Peer Networking

 So we have signed this transaction.
 Now what do we do with it?
 Well we have to tell people about it otherwise no one